agustinchiarotto/oxboticaFrontEndChallenge/README.md

 **Next improvements**

 - The idea is to show telemetry data on different charts to help us observe how is this data changing over time.
-Another important improvement is the adding of a map to show the current position of the vehicle in a graphic way.
+Another important improvement is adding a map to show the current position of the vehicle in a graphic way.
   On the other hand, would be useful to have a search form, orders, pagination management, and filters for the vehicles table.